Soccer-Liverpool held to 3-3 draw by battling Brentford | Sports-Games

 Salah could have put the game out of reach in the 77th minute but he lofted his chip just over the crossbar with only the keeper to beat.
 It was to prove a costly miss as Brentford snatched a dramatic equaliser through substitute Yoane Wissa in the 82nd minute.
 There was still time for more drama as David Raya pulled off a superb save to deny Roberto Firmino and Ivan Toney had what looked to be a late winner for Brentford ruled out for offside.

+"It's what we dream for as kids," Brentford goal-scorer Janelt told Sky Sports.
+"Before the game we said we try the best against Liverpool, one of the best teams in the world, and now we draw 3-3."
 The draw means Liverpool climb to 14 points after six games, one ahead of Manchester City, who beat Chelsea 1-0 at Stamford Bridge earlier in the day.
-Brentford is ninth on nine points.
+Brentford are ninth on nine points.

+"At 2-1 up we had one or two chances to finish the game off.
+It gives them that little bit of hope.
+That's football sometimes, we're disappointed with the result but we have to give credit to Brentford," Liverpool captain Henderson told Sky Sports.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)